femaref/candyCMS/README.markdown

 What is CandyCMS?
 ------------------------------------------------------------------------------------------------------------------------

-CandyCMS is a modern, small and leightweight PHP-Framework with main focus on usability, speed (98 points at ySlow) and security.
+CandyCMS is a modern, small and lightweight PHP-Framework with main focus on usability, speed (98 points at ySlow) and security.

 Its main functions are: